HL7/cqf-recommendations/pages/documentation-profiles.md

 In this example, the condition is referencing the `status` and `category` elements of the `MedicationRequest` resource.
 In order for this logic to be evaluated effectively, the system providing the `MedicationRequest` instance must understand these two elements and provide data for them if it is available.
 Computability profiles are used to communicate this information through FHIR profiles.

 Note that for logic expressed in CQL, this information can be inferred by static analysis of the CQL expressions.
-The [$data-requirements](http://hl7.org/fhir/R4/library-operation-data-requirements.html) can be used to extract this information form a CQL Library.
+The [$data-requirements](http://hl7.org/fhir/R4/library-operation-data-requirements.html) can be used to extract this information from a CQL Library.

 ## Implementation Considerations